DXHeroes/knowledge-base-content/practices/lock-file.md

 ## What Is a Lock File

-LockFileIsPresent is our DX Scanner practice that tells you if your source repository contains a lock file.
 Many people decide to ignore the lock files and they do not commit it to Git.
 What is a lock file and why should your repository contain one?

 A lock file contains important information about installed packages and it should always be committed into your [Package Manager](/practices/package-management) source repositories.
 Not committing the lock file to your source control results in installing two different modules from the same dependency definition.